-Through cooking demonstrations and one on one customer interaction at the Mobile Market, Juju works to increase community knowledge and familiarity with the uses and preparations of seasonal vegetables, herbs, and unprocessed foods.
-As SNAP Outreach Coordinator, she discusses eligibility for these and other resources such as WIC and the Senior Commodities Program to increase DC clients' access to food.
-Juju joined Arcadia in May 2011, drawn by the opportunity to further her passion for nutrition education and food justice.
+Through cooking demonstrations and one-on-one customer interaction at the Mobile Market, Juju works to increase community knowledge and familiarity with the uses and preparations of seasonal vegetables, herbs, and unprocessed foods.
+As SNAP Outreach Coordinator, she discusses eligibility for these and other food assistance resources, such as the WIC and the Senior CSFP programs.
+Juju joined Arcadia in 2012, drawn by the opportunity to further her passion for nutrition education and food justice.
 In 2014 Juju authored The Arcadia Mobile Market Seasonal Cookbook, which features recipes that combine WIC staples with seasonal produce in easy, delicious recipes.
-She previously taught gardening, nutrition and cooking to children through the Capital Area Food Bank, designed a project and received a grant for a women's nutrition and financial development program as an Agricultural Peace Corps Volunteer in Paraguay.
-She is also currently studying Therapeutic Herbalism and homeschools her two sons.
+She previously taught gardening, nutrition and cooking to children at the Capital Area Food Bank.
+Juju also established a women's nutrition and financial development program as an Agricultural Peace Corps Volunteer in Paraguay.
+She is currently studying Therapeutic Herbalism and homeschools her two sons.
 Juju is also available to conduct cooking demonstrations at health fairs, focus groups, and other community events.

 Morgan manages Arcadia’s education programs including Farm Field Trips, Arcadia Farm Camp, and the Get Growing!
 Workshops.
 She also helps maintain an inspiring environment in the Groundhog Garden, our educational space for kids.
 Morgan has a bachelor’s degree in Health & Exercise Science from Wake Forest University where her interest in nutrition first began.
 Before coming to Arcadia, she spent several years working with low-income families in Appalachia through the Appalachia Service Project.
 While working closely with these families, she grew to understand the complex issues regarding equal access to healthy foods.
 She has a passion for combating low-income food issues through improved education, access, and sustainability.
 Morgan loves watching young minds grow while visiting Arcadia Farm.